CalebBell/thermo/docs/cubic_equations_of_state.rst

 >>> eos.G_dep_l, eos.G_dep_g
 (-2872.498434, -973.5198207)

 It is easy to see the liquid phase is more stable.
 This shortcut of using departure Gibbs free energy is valid only for pure components with all phases using the ideal-gas reference state.
-The full criterial is whichever state minimizes the actual Gibbs free energy.
+The full criterion is whichever state minimizes the actual Gibbs free energy.

 The method :obj:`more_stable_phase <thermo.eos.GCEOS.more_stable_phase>` does this check and returns either 'l' or 'g':